GirinChutia/GirinChutia/readme.md

 ## Achievement & Recognitions
 ### [BMW SORDI.ai Hackathon 2022 - 6'th Position](https://sordi.ai/hackathon)

-Out of a pool of over 2100 data scientists competing for over four months in the largest industrial AI data science competition in the world, I achieved an impressive Global Rank 6 in the BMW SORDI.ai Hackathon 2022.
+Out of a pool of over 2100 data scientists competing for over four months in the largest industrial AI data science competition in the world, I achieved an **Global Rank 6** in the BMW SORDI.ai Hackathon 2022.
 This intense and prestigious competition was organized by some of the biggest names in tech, including Microsoft, NVIDIA, BMW Group + QUT Design Academy, idealworks, and the BMW Group.
 It was an incredible experience to showcase my skills and compete at such a high level.

 ## Publications